openethereum/openethereum.github.io/The-Parity-Light-Protocol-(PIP).md

 **Cost Table**: `P`

 A table mapping request IDs to costs.
-An exception is made for the `Headers` request, which may request multiple headers, in which case the cost for the whole request is computed by multiplying `Cost(Headers)` by the maximum number of headers requested.
+Exceptions are made for the `Headers` and `Execution` requests, which may request multiple headers or a certain amount of gas to prove, respectively.
+In these cases the cost for the whole request is computed by multiplying `Cost(ID)` by the maximum number of headers or gas requested.

 The cost table is encoded as an RLP list containing lists of length 2: